-Time is precious, especially on vacation.
+Time is precious—especially on vacation.
 After all, nothing is worse than visiting a highly hyped attraction only to end up disappointed.
-While many sights are a matter of personal taste, there are several in Granada that are worth every bit of the attention they get.
+And while many sights are a matter of personal taste, there are some tourist attractions in Granada that are worth every bit of the attention they get.

-5 Tourist Attractions in Granada Worth a Visit
+Top 5 Tourist Attractions in Granada

 1. The Alhambra

 No list of tourist attractions in Granada would be complete without this gem!
 As one of the most incredible sights in Spain (and all of Europe), this is THE must-do in Granada.
 The Alhambra's exquisite palaces, gorgeous gardens, and Moorish courtyards have all been preserved with outstanding care.

 As you visit the Alhambra (give yourself at least 3 hours for the full experience), you'll journey several centuries back to the Moorish heyday in Granada.
 When you step back out into the 21st century at the end, you'll feel as if you've experienced life in Moorish Granada firsthand.

 Insider's Tip: Rather than wandering around this marvelous site on your own, book a guided visit—your expert guide will make history come alive.

 Address: Calle Real de la Alhambra, s/n